 E-mail scanned original (with health care provider’s signature):

-Hand Delivery: You can deliver your records in person to the Immunizations Clinic, which is located in the Hartshorn Health Center, just west of the Morgan Library.
+Hand Delivery: You can deliver your records in person to the Immunizations Clinic, which is located at the CSU Health & Medical Center, 151 W. Lake St.

 Or please call: (970) 491-6548 if you have any questions.

-You should recieve the required vaccinations and submit the completed records well before you register for classes, however, if you are unable to locate your records, the measles, mumps and rubella vaccination is available at the CSU Health Network Immunizations Clinic located in the Hartshorn Health Center.
+You should receive the required vaccinations and submit the completed records well before you register for classes, however, if you are unable to locate your records, the measles, mumps and rubella vaccination is available at the CSU Health Network Immunizations Clinic located in the CSU Health & Medical Center, 151 W. Lake St.

 All new students must submit immunization records by the following deadlines or a hold will be placed on your student account and you will be unable to register for the following semester.